Marlrus/ssr-hooks-and-components/docs/hooks/useSSRMultistep.md

 - The **frame** property is used to manage the styles and behaviour of the strip and frame.
 This determines how much the strip should be moved and what frame is the one being displayed.
 - The **setFrame** function allows you to move between frames, the logic for style changes is handled by the hook internally.

 In this example you have buttons to change the frame in each **frame** and its content beneath it.
 The **window** has a minWidth of 288px and a maxWidth of 592px.
-Clicking the buttons will move the strip along, you could jump between further frames by using a hardcoded value in **setFrame**.
+Clicking the buttons will move the strip along, you could jump between non-adjacent frames by using a hardcoded value in **setFrame**.

-Ideally **setFrame** would be passed to the component in the frame as a prop so that it can be used to handle navigation between frames internally.
+Ideally **setFrame** would be passed to the component inside the frame as a prop so that it can be used to handle navigation between frames internally.

 ## Config Options